 Betson cabinets

 A newer type of US-built cabinet, Betson cabinets are similar to K-cabs in many ways, but can be identified by the front of the marquee being flat instead of curved.
 The cabinets themselves also have slightly less depth.
 They were distributed by Betson in America with SuperNOVA or SuperNOVA 2.
-Generally have better wiring – certain connectors were changed or removed for the purpose of easier servicing.
+Generally have better wiring – certain connectors were changed or removed for the purpose of easier servicing – as well as a universal switching power supply.
 Also have a better screen (Kortek multi-sync) than K-cabs.
 Both Betson and red cabinets use an EXT-IO board instead of the game PCB to handle panel/neon lighting.

 Red cabinets